Articles on: Staging

 View logs

 InstaWP allows you to view various types of logs which show logs related to running Commands or Git Deployments of your website.
+Clicking the View Logs option will open a new window which show Error Log, Access Log, Command Log, and Debug Log in four different options.

 The window providing you with the following options: